ansible/ansible-ai-connect-service/README.md

 See [here](#aws-config) for details.

 ### Admin Portal
 This repository also contains a React/TypeScript webapp for the "Admin Portal".
-This is located in the `ansible_wisdom_console_react` directory.
-Further details can be found in `ansible_wisdom_console_react/README.md`.
+This is located in the `ansible_ai_connect_admin_portal` directory.
+Further details can be found in `ansible_ai_connect_admin_portal/README.md`.
 If you wish to run the "Admin Portal" locally it is important to read the instructions.

 ## Debugging